presenting how to make mini comics

 Jay Olinger (she/they)

 Jay here!
-I am a queer, neurodivergent, interdisciplinary artist & scholar living in the Pacific Northwest.
+I am a queer, disabled, interdisciplinary artist & scholar living in the Pacific Northwest.
 I teach Art History and Comic Studies at Portland Community College, and in the Comics Studies at Portland State University.
 Alongside teaching, I present research at international conferences, curate group exhibitions, table at comic conventions and craft shows, select for a radio program, and create short comics.

 In my classes, I focus on the intersection of Fine Arts and Pop Culture.
 You can spot artworks and structures in your everyday life, whether driving around the Pacific Northwest, planning your next vacation, or indulging in the latest streaming TV series or video game.
 This approach makes my classes accessible to Art and Architecture majors as well as those pursuing other disciplines, as Fine Art exists beyond the confines of the gallery!